A guide all about P46; advice about what you need to know relating to tax regulations for UK Gov

-What was p46 form?
+What was a p46 policy?

-P46 form was used by the employee to share it with new employer in case the employee did not get P45 from the previous employer.
+P46 form was used by the employee to share it with the new employer in case the employee did not get P45 from the previous employer.
 P46 was also known as “Employee without a form P45”.
 It was required to fill the correct amount of tax to HMRC.
-It is to be filled in by the employee when they have not received P45 from the previous employer, they did not have any previous job and this is their first job ever.
+It is to be filled in by the employee when they have not received P45 from the previous employer, they did not have any previous work and this is their first job ever.
 This form was also required if the employee was managing multiple jobs and did not quit any one of them before applying to others.

 Section 1 – To be filled by employee

-In addition to this, the employer was also required to fill the employee starter information on HMRC’s website.
+In addition to this, the employer was also required to fill in the employee starter information on HMRC’s website.